MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_ToursActivities.md

       You must surround your keyword with brackets ([ ]) to indicate an exact match (for example, [EMBD_Tours_Dest:ALL_Category:ALL]).

       > [!NOTE]
-      > Avoid keywords such as “tours” to ensure the campaign only serves as Tours and Activities ads.
+      > Avoid keywords such as â€œtoursâ€ to ensure the campaign only serves as Tours and Activities ads.
    1. Select **Save & go to the next step**.
 1. In **Ads & ad extensions**, below **Standard ad groups**, select **Create ad**.

    1. From the **Ad type** dropdown menu, select **Responsive Search ad**.
    1. Enter the **Final URL**, which will feature as the Display URL in your Tours and Activities ads.
    1. Enter placeholder values for each field.
-Since this ad will be dynamically populated by the attributes in your [dynamic data feed file](hlp_BA_CONC_FeedsAttributes_ToursActivities.md), your placeholder values can simply be “test”.
+Since this ad will be dynamically populated by the attributes in your [dynamic data feed file](hlp_BA_CONC_FeedsAttributes_ToursActivities.md), your placeholder values can simply be â€œtestâ€.
    1. Select **Save** to continue.

       > [!NOTE]